programminghistorian/jekyll/editor-guidelines.md

 + the reviewer's name,
 + your name as the editor,
 + the lesson to be reviewed,
-+ and the response.
++ the response,
++ and, if the response was "yes," the date completed.

-Please enter the date using a `mm/dd/yyyy` format.
+Please enter the date using the `mm/dd/yyyy` format.

 When inviting reviewers, the editor should provide them with our [reviewer guidelines](/reviewer-guidelines) and give them a deadline for completing their review (usually one month) so that we can ensure the timely publication of the tutorial.